- GDP (PPP):

 - FDI Inflow:

 The Balkan nation of Albania transitioned from Communist rule to multiparty democracy in 1991.
 Edi Rama became prime minister in 2013, and his Socialist Party won a parliamentary majority in 2017.
-Opposition accusations of corruption and fraud led to calls for snap elections in 2019.
-Albania’s accession to the EU has stalled in the absence of additional reforms to fight corruption and improve the rule of law.
+Accusations of corruption and fraud led many opposition lawmakers to resign from the Parliament.
+President Ilir Meta survived potential impeachment after attempting to cancel municipal elections, citing the lack of opposition.
+In April, the EU agreed to open negotiations on Albanian accession that had been delayed because of concerns about corruption and rule of law.
 Agriculture dominates the economy and employs about half of the workforce, but services and tourism are increasingly important.
-Albania remains one of Europe’s poorest countries, with sluggish economic growth hindered by a large informal economy and weak energy and transportation infrastructure.
-High unemployment and a lack of opportunity encourage substantial emigration.
+With high unemployment, sluggish growth, and weak infrastructure, Albania remains one of Europe’s poorest countries.

 The top individual income tax rate is 23 percent, and the top corporate tax rate is 15 percent.
-Other taxes include value-added and inheritance taxes.
-The overall tax burden equals 25.7 percent of total domestic income.
-Government spending has amounted to 29.1 percent of the country’s output (GDP) over the past three years, and budget deficits have averaged 1.6 percent of GDP.
-Public debt is equivalent to 68.6 percent of GDP.
+The overall tax burden equals 18.6 percent of total domestic income.
+Government spending has amounted to 29.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.6 percent of GDP.
+Public debt is equivalent to 68.8 percent of GDP.